Quick Answer

 Conclusion: The process spans a minimum of 12 weeks, with 2-3 weeks between each round, due to the extensive feedback loop and strategic alignment checks.

-Data Point: 75% of candidates on Glassdoor reported processes exceeding 3 months, with one candidate noting a 14-week wait for final feedback after the last interview.
+Data Point: most candidates on Glassdoor reported processes exceeding 3 months, with one candidate noting a 14-week wait for final feedback after the last interview.

 Not X, but Y: The delay isn't inefficiency; it's a deliberate strategy to ensure cultural and strategic fit, reflecting Adobe's emphasis on long-term product visions.